 Cindy Cooper, the creator of ‘Words of Choice,’ is an award-winning playwright and journalist in New York City.
 Her plays have been produced in New York, regional theaters, Canada and Europe, including at the Women’s Project, Primary Stages, Art and Work Ensemble, the Women’s Project in Minneapolis, Venus Theater, and elsewhere.
 Among her works is How She Played the Game about six women in sports history.
-A member of the Dramatists’ Guild, her plays are contained in 15 volumes, including ‘Great Monologues for Women’ and ‘On The Edge.’
-With a background as a lawyer, she was communications director in the field of reproductive justice.
+A member of the League of Professional Theatre Women, her plays are contained in 16 volumes, including ‘Great Monologues for Women’ and ‘On The Edge.’
+With a background as a lawyer, she was the Communications Director for a national nonprofit organization in the field of reproductive justice.
 She first created ‘Words of Choice’ in 2000 and began independently producing touring performances in 2003-04.
 In October 2009, Cindy was presented with the Anne E. Fisher Champion of Choice Award by NARAL Pro-Choice America.
+In 2013, she was named a Generative Fellow of CoreAlign.
+In 2015, she was presented with The Vision Award by the Abortion Conversation Project, citing Words of Choice and the spinoff Reproductive Justice Walking Tour.

 Writers: Words of Choice II – (Let Reproductive Freedom Ring!)